Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Unpolarized Plasma

 The explicit space-time solutions as standing waves or as the evolution of the Gaussian initial state shown in Eqs.~\eqref{eq:HVW_ampl} and \eqref{eq:HVW_gauss} apply straightforwardly to the case considered here by replacing the velocity $\pm c_h$ of the HVW in a neutral plasma with $\omega^\pm_h / k$ given in Eq.~\eqref{eq:vhpm}.

 Summarizing, the unpolarized ($\mu_A = \mu_H = 0$) plasma maintains only the Helical Vortical Wave, while its axial vortical analogue is absent since the background axial density vanishes.
 The finite vector chemical potential $\mu_V$ results in slowing down the propagation of the Helical wave, as indicated in Fig.~\ref{fig:vHVW} and confirmed by the asymptotic results in Eqs.~\eqref{eq:unpol_vH_largeT} and \eqref{eq:unpol_vH_largemu}.
+The HVW for the unpolarised plasma is of the same nature as the one previously obtained in \cite{Ambrus:2019khr}.
+The differences come from the fact that Ref.~\cite{Ambrus:2019khr} includes the non-conservation of helicity --we shall address this aspect in our companion paper \cite{Morales-Tejera:2024mtx}-- and in that we generalize the results to non-vanishing vector chemical potential $\mu_V$.